tabahi/ESP-Wifi-Config/README.md

 `ESPWifiConfig` doesn't use SPIFF.
 It uses virtual EEPROM addresses 0-80 (flash) , which can be lost if compiler configurations are changed during update

-Web pages can be edited in 'define_vars.h' where the PROGMEM constants are defined.
-'define_vars.h' defines the is the condensed strings of all webpages.

-To change the content of webpages, change the html files then paste them as condensed strings in 'define_vars.h'.
+Web pages can be edited in 'define_vars.h' where the PROGMEM constants are defined as condensed strings.
+To change the content of webpages, change the html files then paste them as escaped strings in 'define_vars.h'.

 ## Screenshots